-Sanitary registration, or renewal thereof, will only be processed if the application complies with all established requirements.
+Sanitary registration, or renewal, occurs only if the application complies with all established requirements.
 This procedure should take no more than seven working days.
-Verification of the product's sanitary quality is carried out after sanitary registration or renewal thereof.
+Verification of the product's sanitary quality is carried out after sanitary registration or renewal.
 Sanitary registration of food and beverages are valid for five-years from date of issue.
 Renewals must occur between seven and sixty days of the registration's date of expiry.